Admission Description and Requirements

 See the Department of Sport and Movement Studies website for more information:

-For the major application procedure, contact the Sport and Movement Studies Program Coordinator.
+For the major application procedure, contact the physical education and school health program director.

 Students must have a 2.85 cumulative GPA for entry into the PESH major.
 Students must earn a grade of C or higher in each one of their required PESH classes.